tecton/TeamsFx-Samples-Test/adaptive-card-notification/README.md

 ## This sample illustrates
 - How to build notification bot for your app.
-- How to send Adaptive Cards in Teams.
+- How to send Adaptive Cards in Teams.abc

 ## Prerequisite to use this sample
 - [Node.js](https://nodejs.org/), supported versions: 16, 18